-In my office, located in Union Square, I treat children -as young as age 3 - adults, couples, and polycules.
-I work with a wide array of issues, such as trauma, anxiety, depression, and relationship difficulties, and have extensive experience with variant genders, in both children and adults, and queer sexualities.
-My practice includes a racially and ethnically diverse range of individuals.
+In my office, located in Union Square, N.Y., I treat children - starting at age 3 - adults, couples, and polycules.
+My clinical work encompasses a wide array of issues, such as trauma, anxiety, depression, and relationship difficulties.
+Over the years, I have also accumulated extensive experience working with people with a wide range of genders, including with trans children and trans adults, and with queer sexualities.
+My practice includes a racially and ethnically diverse range of individuals, including immigrants.

-I trained as a clinical psychologist in NY after having moved to the United States from Greece and Cyprus.
-I subsequently completed training as a psychoanalyst at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
+I trained as a clinical psychologist in NY after moving to the United States from Greece and Cyprus.
+After receiving my doctorate in clinical psychology (Yeshiva University), I completed my psychoanalytic training at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.